-The Company allocates pension funds in accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund, and such funds are managed by the Bureau of Labor Funds, Ministry of Labor (hereinafter referred to as the Bureau of Labor Funds).
+3S allocates pension funds in accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund, and such funds are managed by the Bureau of Labor Funds, Ministry of Labor (hereinafter referred to as the Bureau of Labor Funds).
 Minimum earnings shall be no less than the earnings attainable from two-year time deposits with interest rates offered by local banks.

-The Company's Bank of Taiwan labor pension reserve account balance amounted to \$8,490 as of December 31, 2022.
+3S's Bank of Taiwan labor pension reserve account balance amounted to \$0 as of December 31, 2023.
 For information on the utilization of the labor pension fund assets including the asset allocation and yield rate of the fund, please refer to the website of the Bureau of Labor Funds.

 In accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund, 3S applied for a clearance on the remaining years of service of its employees to the competent authority, who approved its application in November and December of the same year.
-As of December 31, 2022, there were no employees belonging to the old labor pension plan; hence, 3S is expected to apply for the cancellation of its pension reserve account with Bank of Taiwan in April 2023.
+As of December 31, 2023, there were no employees belonging to the old labor pension plan.